SophieWag/isea3h_irrigation/README.md

 ## About
 This repository contains R Code to conduct a simple statistical analysis that models global irrigation expansion in the 20th century as a function of biophysical and socioeconomic drivers.
-The methodological framework is based on stacked random forest models and aims to explore the role of the discrete global grid choice by comparing the standard longitude-latitude grid to the geodesic ISEA3H grid.
+The methodological framework is based on stacked random forest models and aims to explore the role of the discrete global grid choice by comparing the standard longitude-latitude grid to the geodesic ISEA3H grid system.

 ## Data